Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 When the characters face Selachai, read:

 This ending sets up future adventures along the [[Menagerie Coast]].
 As a DM, you can have fun with the elusive morality of Selachai and the sahuagin, and of the [[Clovis Concord]].
 Who are the real villains.
 Are either of these factions truly good or evil?
-What of [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) and [[the Revelry]] pirates?
+What of [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) and [[The Revelry]] pirates?
 All these dangling plot threads offer hints of new stories that you can guide your players toward, or which they can seek out of their own volition.

 ### Victory